EYEAM-Bangkit/Cloud-Computing/documentation/README.md

 Developed by Ilham Hanifan and Iqbal Khariza

+We use firebase auth for our auth system then apply it to our API Gateway.
+Before making a request to our endpoints please fetch the Bearer token first from the provided link and attach it to the Authorization header every time a request is made.

 ## Retrieve JWT Auth Token
 Returns Authentication Token for users to access other endpoints